 Read through the following tutorial sections to learn more about each part of a RED file.

-redVersion increases everytime the RED format changes, even if the new version is backwards compatible.
+redVersion increases everytime the RED format changes.
 This means that a RED file in version

 "3" should be used with Curious Containers software packages in version